 There are a number of factors that influence rural economic development.
 Developed industrial parks and sites is one such factor.
-Industrial parks, sites and available speculative buildings can be an important inducement to rural economic development.
+Industrial parks, sites, and available speculative buildings can be an important inducement to rural economic development.
 Over one-half of the expanding industrial firms in the U.S. are investigating prospects of locating in rural sites.
-Supposedly, only cities with populations of 10,000 to 15,000 persons are being considered because these are the communities that can offer reasonable living conditions, required specialized services and adequate financial assistance.
+Supposedly, only cities with populations of 10,000 to 15,000 persons are being considered because these are the communities that can offer reasonable living conditions, required specialized services, and adequate financial assistance.
 Recently, however, many of the smaller communities have demonstrated not only the willingness, but also the ability to offer similar advantages to prospective industries.

 In general, rural areas can provide a number of advantages.
 First, the cost of land is likely to be a fraction of that charged for industrial land in the metropolitan areas.
 Also, there are normally fewer site development restrictions in rural areas.
-Other advantages include the availability of low-cost, productive labor, the availability of transportation links between small communities and the consumer-base and the opportunity for growth and expansion of a new firm in a smaller community.
+Other advantages include the availability of low-cost, productive labor, the availability of transportation links between small communities and the consumer-base, and the opportunity for growth and expansion of a new firm in a smaller community.
 Expanding or relocating industries establish written or unwritten priorities for potential site characteristics.
-Examples of priorities are such things as local fire and police protection, processed industrial water supply, industrial sewage processing, solid waste disposal, availability of natural gas, pool of unskilled/skilled workers, transportation costs and the availability of a "spec" building.
+Examples of priorities are such things as local fire and police protection, processed industrial water supply, industrial sewage processing, solid waste disposal, availability of natural gas, pool of unskilled/skilled workers, transportation costs, and the availability of a "spec" building.
+Economic development in southeast Kansas is driven by local city or county economic development organizations.
+The effectiveness of these organizations is not only measured by job creation but also by retention and expansions of the current industrial base.

-Organizations in southeast Kansas involved in recruitment of industry include Southeast Kansas, Inc., the Kansas Department of Commerce and local county or community Economic Development groups.
+Organizations in southeast Kansas involved in recruitment of industry include the KDC and local county or community Economic Development groups.
 Recruitment activities may range from establishing promotional campaigns to developing industrial parks and sites, thus attracting new industries to southeast Kansas.